-Basic drawing concepts and techniques are studied through demonstrations, discussions, critiques, slide lectures, and the use of a sketchbook.
-Working from observation and using line, tone and the rules of linear perspective to solve spatial, compositional and color/light problems and form a 3-dimensional illusion of space as it relates to human constructs.
+Analyze basic drawing concepts and techniques through demonstrations, discussions, critiques, slide lectures, and the use of a sketchbook.
+Work from observation using line, tone and other elements of art to solve spatial, compositional and light problems to accurately render the illusion of 3-demensional form on a 2-dimensional surface.